Anyone can become a virtual assistant and get paid to do what they love. I’ve proven it!

 Working for a more experienced entrepreneur allowed me to learn the ropes, see behind-the-scenes of her business, and have access to her brain.
 She not only mentored me but it was like I got paid to learn!

 That’s the best part about making money as someone’s virtual assistant, managing editor, or project manager.
 You get access to the inner workings of their business all while getting paid.

-If you’re looking to start a freelance business, making money as a VA is the perfect place to begin.
+If you’re looking to become a virtual assistant and make money helping other business owners, now’s the perfect time to begin.

-After signing up for several newsletter lists and “stalking” a few entrepreneurs on social media, I had the opportunity to apply for a Marketing Assistant position.
-We jumped on a Skype interview call and I landed the gig a few days later!
+After signing up for several newsletter lists and “stalking” a few entrepreneurs on social media, I landed the gig job a few days later!

-Within my first month of offering VA services I was able to bring in $500!
+Yep, within my first month of being a virtual assistant, I was able to bring in over $500!
 And this was back in 2012 so imagine how much more money you could earn now.

 Here are the steps you can make money as a newbie virtual assistant in just 30 days.